UniversalDevicesInc/pgc-python-interface/README.md

 When you start building a NodeServer you are helping build the free and open Internet of Things.
 Thank you!
 If you run in to any issues please ask your questions on the [UDI Polyglot Forums](http://forum.universal-devices.com/forum/111-polyglot/).

-To get started, build your nodeserver using the on-premise version of Polyglot, you should not do builds in the cloud.
+To get started, build your NodeServer using the on-premise version of Polyglot, you should not do builds in the cloud.
 [Use this link to get started on your build.](https://github.com/UniversalDevicesInc/polyglot-v2-python-interface/blob/master/README.md)

 ### Enabling your NodeServer to be installable in the cloud

-Polyglot Cloud uses ephermeral docker images to run NodeServers.
+Polyglot Cloud uses ephemeral docker images to run NodeServers.
 Nothing is persistent, so every time a NodeServer is stopped the docker is removed every time a NodeServer starts, a docker is run.
 We cut down on start times by instances 'pre-warmed' and ready for start calls.
 Due to this ephemeral nature, you should not save ANY necessary information to local storage.
 Use the standard customData or customParams methods to save state and or keys.

-Enabling your nodeserver to install in the cloud is simple:
+Enabling your NodeServer to install in the cloud is simple:
 * Add an additional property to server.json "install_cloud"

 [Polyglot NodeServer Template Example](https://github.com/Einstein42/udi-poly-template-python/blob/master/server.json)

-By default a script is run when you install a nodeserver using the server.json's 'install' property.
+By default a script is run when you install a NodeServer using the server.json's 'install' property.
 In the cloud you may have slightly different requirements.
 By default pgc_interface has to be your API module instead of on-prem's poly_interface.

 Using the aforementioned Polyglot NodeServer Template Example we added